 Plans will be reviewed by ODI to ensure they are consistent with the policy.

 III.
 Annual Reports

 All schools or units must submit an Annual EIT Accessibility Reports (EITARs) to ODI.
 The EITARs provide an opportunity for schools/units to internally monitor and report on the previous year’s accessibility improvements, response to complaints, and successful accessibility processes and supports.
 They also allow the University to assess its institutional progress year over year.

 All EITARs will be reviewed by ODI to ensure each unit is making adequate progress towards accessibility and policy compliance.
 Additional supports and interventions may be targeted to units or provided university-wide based on EITARs.
 An institutional report will also be generated drawing from the trends exhibited across all schools/units.

-III.
+IV.
 Internal Review

 ODI, together with key partners as appropriate, will conduct an Internal Review for several schools/units each year.
 The School/Units are selected based on accessibility progress, number of accessibility complaints received, time to complaint resolution, site traffic, site size, and amount of online course content.
 This process will provide a more robust check on institutional compliance with the policy.
 If your School/Unit is chosen, you will be notified by ODI 2 months before the review begins.

 The Internal Review process will utilize 3 main mechanisms:

 - Automated testing deep dive - An automated accessibility testing tool has been procured for reviewing all university websites and the content contained within them.
 During the internal review process, scans will be run to identify areas on identified sites that do not meet accessibility standards, and historical data will be reviewed to understand growth and accessibility updates that have been made to the sites thus far.

 - Manual testing sample – Automated testing is only able to identify roughly forty percent of accessibility issues.
 Manual testing will be conducted to reveal additional accessibility barriers on identified sites.